alberanid/fortunes-spam/README.md

 ## Notice

-The text of offensive fortunes is obfuscated using rot13.
+The text of fortunes is obfuscated using rot13, since they are mostly offensive.

 ## INSTALL